-Our French courses offer student-centered instruction that focuses on communicating effectively in French, appreciating the French culture and recognizing linguistic and cultural connections between the French-speaking parts of the world and the United States.
+Our French courses offer student-centered instruction that focuses on communicating effectively in French, appreciating the French culture and recognizing linguistic and cultural connections between the Frenchspeaking parts of the world and the United States.
+Visit the World Languages webpage for more information: columbiabasin.edu/ learn/discover-your-path/arts-humanitiescommunication/world-languages/index.html.